GitHub

 sudo yum install make gcc gfortran hdf5-devel netcdf-devel \

-netcdf-fortran-devel python3-setuptools python3-pip python3-Cython
+netcdf-fortran-devel python3-setuptools python3-pip python3-Cython pipx eccodes ncl

 2. Install the ALCF with:

-sudo pip3 install alcf --upgrade
+pipx install alcf

 Windows